googleapis/google-cloud-cpp/google/cloud/contactcenterinsights/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Contact Center AI Insights API][cloud-service-docs], a service to <UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for the [Contact Center AI Insights API][cloud-service-docs], a service that helps users detect and visualize patterns in their contact center data.

 This library is **experimental**.
 Its APIs are subject to change without notice.